ARTICLE OVERVIEW

 Cathy and the Mystery of Evil

-Adam shows another dynamic: not overt evil, but the illusion of good.
-He does not truly love Cathy; he loves the shining image he has created of her.
-When he says the world suddenly became beautiful, he is not describing reality, but his own projection.
-Steinbeck shows that evil can act through idealization — through imagined good that refuses to see the truth.
+Adam shows a different dynamic: not active malice, but the illusion of goodness.
+He does not truly love Cathy; he loves the image he has constructed of her.
+When he says the world became suddenly beautiful in her presence, he is not describing a reality but a projection — his own longing given a face.
+Steinbeck shows that evil can work through idealization: through an imagined good that refuses to see clearly.

 Cal, Aron, and Inherited Moral Conflict

-With the new generation, moral questions become lived experience.
-In Adam’s sons, the central question crystallizes: is a person determined by inherited evil, or can they choose who they will become?
+With the new generation, the novel’s central questions become lived experience.
+In Adam’s sons, the tension crystallizes.

-Aron embodies idealized purity.
-His lens on the world must remain clear, orderly, and innocent.
-But this is fragile innocence, built on the exclusion of evil.
-When he learns the truth about his mother, he cannot bear it: his idealized purity shatters because it was rooted in illusion, not freedom.
+Aron embodies idealized purity — a lens on the world that must remain clear, orderly, and innocent.
+But this is fragile innocence, built on the exclusion of anything dark or complex.
+When he learns the truth about his mother, he cannot bear it: his purity shatters because it was rooted in illusion, not in genuine freedom.

-Cal, in contrast, lives in contradiction.
+Cal, by contrast, lives in contradiction.
 He feels Cathy’s shadow inside him and is terrified, as if evil were already written in his blood:

-“I hate her because I know what she is… I know because she is inside me.”
+“I hate her because I know what she is… I’ve got her in me.”

 Here, Lee intervenes with words of profound moral and educational force: